Kornelkaaaa/esayRectangle/README.md

 The program will prompt you to enter the upper-left x, y coordinates, width, and height of the first rectangle, separated by spaces.
 Enter the same information for the second rectangle.
 The program will then display statements indicating whether one rectangle contains the other, and whether the rectangles intersect.

+# My thoughts
+I was trying to use arrays because them are usefull and I think you can make a lot of cool stuff useing them.